ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 Latest News

-Edited by Dr. Andrew C. Klein, Nuclear Technology (NT) is the leading international publication reporting on new information in all areas of the practical application of nuclear science.
-Topics include all aspects of reactor technology: operations, safety materials, instrumentation, fuel, and waste management.
+Edited by Dr. Yassin Hassan, Nuclear Technology (NT) is the leading international publication reporting new information on the practical application of nuclear science for peaceful uses.
+Topics include all aspects of reactor technology: operations, safety, materials, instrumentation, fuel, and waste management.
 Also covered are medical uses, radiation detection, production of radiation, health physics, and computer applications.

 Information for Readers